SonuSangwan08/url-storage/README.md

 # url-storage-app
 Application to manage URLs

-Requirements:
+Requirements:-
 Java 11

-Command to run application in local
+Command to run application in local==>

 ./mvnw spring-boot:run

-Application is configured to run at port 8085
+Application is configured to run at port 8085.

 Application Url: http://localhost:8085/url-storage